OpenBB-finance/OpenBB/gamestonk_terminal/reports/README.md

 2. Start the terminal with `python terminal.py`

-3. Select `reports` context, and choose from the options selected - which are derived from the .ipynb jupyter notebook files on the [reports](/gamestonk_terminal/reports/) folder and also based on [config_reports.ini](/gamestonk_terminal/reports/config_reports.ini) file.
+3. Select `reports` context, and choose from the options selected - which are derived from the .ipynb jupyter notebook files on the [reports](/gamestonk_terminal/reports/) folder.

 4. This should prompt you with a filled notebok with name: `<date time>_<report name>_<args>.ipynb`.
 E.g. `20210725_193517_dark_pool_AMC.ipynb`